(American, b. 1933)

 One of Davidson’s best-known series, Brooklyn Gang was inspired by a news story about a teenage gang called the Jokers.

 The pleasures and agonies of teenage romance are captured in Bruce Davidson’s photographs of the gang’s dance parties, which were held variously in Brooklyn’s Prospect Park, at a neighborhood school, and in members’ homes.
-The basement wallpaper seen here—with its fairy-tale figures, including horses, queens, knights, marionettes, and jokers—suggests a domestic setting.
+The basement wallpaper seen here—with its fairy-tale figures including horses, queens, knights, marionettes, and jokers—suggests a domestic setting.
 The event could have been a farewell party for an older gang member going off to join the army, which was a common occurrence.
+This image shows the photographer dancing in the center; he must have asked another partygoer to take this shot.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.